cncf/tag-security/assessments/projects/cni/self-assessment.md

 ### Known Issues Over Time

 [**CVE-2021-20206**](https://nvd.nist.gov/vuln/detail/CVE-2021-20206) (CVSS v3.1 Base Score: 7.2 High Severity) Arbitrry path injection via type field in CNI configuration
 A path name flaw allowed execution of binaries elsewhere on the system including binaries that are not CNI plugins.
 This was fixed in libcni version 0.8.1 by [tightening up the plugin-finding logic](https://github.com/containernetworking/cni/pull/808).

 ### CII Best Practices

 [**Current Progress**](https://www.bestpractices.dev/en/projects/2446) (Last updated January 2021):
 - CNI does not meet a passing level (only 72% of the way there)
+- Progress should be updated as there are currently several practices marked with ‘?’
-- They do not have developers with knowledge of designing secure software or preventing and handling vulnerabilities.
+- There are no primary developers identified as having knowledge of designing secure software or preventing and handling vulnerabilities.
 - They do not use static code analyzers to automatically catch vulnerabilities in code.
-- They do not identify fixed vulnerabilities or acknowledge bug reports
-- They do not have a specific or safe way of testing new functionalities

 ### Case Studies